PeterKitonga/illustratorlearning/Lesson 12 - Cutting and Joining Paths/readme.md

 ## About Lesson 12

 ### Brief
 In this lesson, I learned about cutting and joining paths in illustrator.
-I learned how to use the pen tool and the menu `Object > Path > Join` to join open ended anchor points.
+Here I use the pen tool and the menu `Object > Path > Join` to join open ended anchor points.

 ### Illustrations

-In the illustration below, I used the Pen Tool to click on each open ended anchor point which inturn drew a path to the join them.
+In the illustration below, I used the Pen Tool to click on each open ended anchor point which inturn drew a path to join them.

 ![Illustration Example](../assets/images/lesson-12/illustration-01.gif)

-Here joined the anchor points by first selecting the object then navigating to the menu `Object > Path > Join`(Ctrl + J)
+Here I joined the anchor points by first selecting the object then navigating to the menu `Object > Path > Join`(Ctrl + J)

 ![Illustration Example](../assets/images/lesson-12/illustration-02.png)
 ![Illustration Example](../assets/images/lesson-12/illustration-03.png)